WELCOME TO CAMP SONSHINE!

 Regular Day Drop-Off Options:

-Quick-Drop Lane – You may utilize the Quick-Drop Lane at the appropriate arrival area to drop off your child and one of our staff members will take your child to his or her group.
+- Quick-Drop Lane – We suggest utilizing the Quick-Drop Lane at the appropriate arrival area to drop off your child and one of our staff members will take your child to his or her group.

 Authorized Pick-Up Person Cards